MarcusMLarsson/Azure-Data-Factory-Demo/readme.md

 <img src="https://raw.githubusercontent.com/MarcusMLarsson/Azure-Data-Factory-Demo/master/source/image.PNG">

 <p> In this demo, I will show how easy and quick it is to set up a modern data warehouse using Azure Data Factory.
 The architecture which we are going to create are displayed in the figure above.
-Follow the following steps:</p>
+Follow the following steps to set up the data warehouse (a full explanation will be given at the seminar).</p>

 <ul>
  <li> Provision Azure Storage Account, Azure Blob Storage, Azure Databricks, Azure SQL Warehouse </li>